jyoung90ie/Financial-Forecaster/README.md

 ## Features

 ### Existing Features
-- Dynamical Forms - the user can add and remove input fields to match their requirements (e.g. for accounts )
+- Dynamic Forms - the user can add and remove input fields to match their requirements (e.g. for accounts )
 - One Page Form - the form is one page of HTML and is made to look like seperate pages through the use of CSS and Javascript
 - Transitions - CSS transitions are used to improve the user experience and visually indicate the direction of travel